Japan Itinerary Kyoto Mt Fuji Tokyo by JetSettingFools.com

 Mount Fuji covered in clouds near Kawaguchiko, Japan

 Put on your hiking shoes and hit the Mt.
 Fuji trails on Day 7!
 Attempt to conquer Mt.
-Fuji if you are visiting during the Fuji climbing season (plan for an 8- to 12-hour hike round trip!).
+Fuji if you are visiting during the climbing season.
+Just plan for an 8- to 12-hour hike round trip!

 Braised brisket at Izakaya High Spirits Restaurant in Kawaguchiko, Japan